 If you train and develop your mental resilience, you train your self-confidence and self-esteem at the same time and thereby gain increased self-control, which supports self-motivation.
 From here, your tolerance, social intelligence and openness can be increased.

-Remember, we ourselves are the ones who put the greatest limitations on ourselves and our lives.
+Remember, it is we ourselves who place the greatest limitations on ourselves and on our lives.
+Wishing you a thoughtful winter out there.

 HEXES